Financial planning for college: What to know before you start saving

 Potential gifts from families

 As you think about your expected contribution to your child’s education, it’s also smart to think about other familial contributions.
 For example, have your child’s grandparents expressed interest in helping to finance a part of their education?
-If so, you’ll need to consider different strategies to use this contribution most effectively.
+If so, consider tax strategies to use this contribution most effectively.

 5. Incorporate your savings goal into your financial strategy